jasper-sw/cs4610-final-project/README.md

 - Navigate to the 'backend-container' directory, open a terminal/cmd window and run ```docker compose up --build```
 - Navigate to the 'fronend-container' directory, open a terminal/cmd window and run ```docker compose up --build```
 - That's it!

+# Additional Info
+- The backend should be running on localhost:8000
+- The frontend should be running on localhost:3000